 LC Christmas Party Conversation Starter Note

-In Ghana at Christmastime, notes the author, cashew tree grows freely, and in courtyards throughout the country, it’s often decorated like a Christmas tree.
-Huh.
-Who knew?
+In Ghana at Christmastime, notes the author, cashew trees grow freely, and in courtyards throughout the country, they’re often decorated as Christmas trees.
+Who knew?!

 Special Equipment: A 10-by-15-inch jelly roll pan and a candy or deep-fry thermometer

 - 1 H, 15 M

 - 1 1/4 cups (2 1/2 sticks) butter, melted

 - 35 saltine crackers, preferably Nabisco Premium Saltines

 - 1 cup firmly packed dark brown sugar

 - 1 cup toasted unsalted cashews, coarsely chopped